corganfuzz/redux2/README.md

 ## Table of Contents

-Adding Redux to create-react with 2 actions, a get request and a post request, using jsonplaceholder
+Adding Redux to create-react-app with 2 actions, a GET request and a POST request, using jsonplaceholder